itxtx/credit_card_fraud_prediction/readme.md

 # Credit Card Fraud Detection Analysis Report

 This report summarizes the findings from analyzing a credit card transaction dataset to detect fraudulent activities.
-The analysis covers both supervised learning using Logistic Regression and XGBoost, as well as unsupervised anomaly detection techniques.
+The analysis covers both supervised learning using Logistic Regression, Random Forest and XGBoost , as well as unsupervised anomaly detection techniques.

 # 1. Supervised Learning